icebreaker/icebreaker.github.com/_src/_posts/2018-01-08-multi-planetary-species-part-one.markdown

 First, we have to make sure that everybody on this piece of rock is *connected*, because right now only about 47% of the peoples of Earth have access to the _internet_.
-The situation is getting better by the day, but it has to improving at a lot faster pace.
+The situation is getting better by the day, but it has to start improving at a lot faster pace.

 Second, we need to figure out and build a FTF (read: *"faster-than-fiber"*) *network*, considering that Mars is around 13 *light minutes* away, our current so called technology stack is just not going